gm2552/wfd-topology-scenarios/scenarios/multi-region-active-passive/README.md

 #### Postgres Service Creation

-To create a primary Postgres cluster, search for RDS in the AWS Web Console and click `RDS` to load the Amazon RDS dashboard.
+To create a primary Postgres cluster:
+- search for RDS in the AWS Web Console and click `RDS` to load the Amazon RDS dashboard.
-Click the `Create database` button, select `Standard create`, and select `Aurora (PosgreSQL Compatible)`; do NOT select PostgreSQL option.
+- Click the `Create database` button, select `Standard create`, and select `Aurora (PosgreSQL Compatible)`; do NOT select PostgreSQL option.
-Select "Dev/Test" as the template.
+- Select "Dev/Test" as the template.
-Give the `DB cluster identifier` a name of your choice, and supply a master username and password in `Credential Settings`.
+- Give the `DB cluster identifier` a name of your choice, and supply a master username and password in `Credential Settings`.
-For "Instance configuration", select a size in the `Memory optimized classes` class; `db.r5.large` is appropriate.
+- For "Instance configuration", select a size in the `Memory optimized classes` class; `db.r5.large` is appropriate.
-Under `Availability & durability`, select `Create an Aurora Replica or Reader node in a different AZ.` Under `Connectivity`, chose `Yes` for `Public access`.
+- Under `Availability & durability`, select `Create an Aurora Replica or Reader node in a different AZ.`
+- Under `Connectivity`, chose `Yes` for `Public access`.
-You can turn off performance insights under `Monitoring` if you wish.
-Under `Additional configuration`, provide an `Initial database name` such as `dinner`; you can disable backups as well if you wish.
-Finally, click `Create database`.
+- You can turn off performance insights under `Monitoring` if you wish.
+- Under `Additional configuration`, provide an `Initial database name` such as `dinner`;
+- You can disable backups as well if you wish.
+Finally,
+- Click `Create database`.

 Using your editor of choice, update the fields with <> placeholders in the `amazonAuroraPrimary.yaml` file in the `scenarios/multi-region-active-passive` folder of this repository with the credentials and connection information for the Postgres primary cluster.
 You will need to base64 encode each secret/credential value